react-native-google-signin/docs/docs/one-tap.md

           break;
         case statusCodes.ONE_TAP_START_FAILED:
           // Android and Web only, you probably have hit rate limiting.
 You can still call the original Google Sign In API in this case. break;
+        case statusCodes.PLAY_SERVICES_NOT_AVAILABLE:
+          // Android-only: play services not available or outdated break;
         default:
         // something else happened